Do hotels need to green up, make their guests happy and healthy?

 But, commenting on the results, ClimateCounts wrote that the hotel chains "may be seeking practical ways to address a range of broad environmental impacts in their operations...
 However, few appear to be aligning such actions as part of a larger and more comprehensive carbon management strategy."

-Enter the ‘Hotel Carbon Measurement Initiative.'
-The International Tourism Partnership ITP.L has teamed up with the World Travel and Tourism Council to work out a way to measure the customer's carbon footprint.
-The initiative will, its proponents hope, help to achieve consistency in the way hotels report their emissions.
-Once formalised, ITP's director Stephen Farrant told a recent trade seminar, clients will be able to get proper data on the carbon cost booking an overnight stay or a meeting.

-Farrant said that though he is not yet seeing a sufficient degree of customer maturity or interest in making purchase decisions based around environmental considerations, the initiative "is starting to drive public sector procurement and corporate purchase decisions."
+But the industry is at least moving in the right direction.
+Another WTM panellist, Corinthia Hotels COO Liam Lambert, argued that there has been a paradigm shift in hotels' thinking, saying the push towards sustainable design "comes from the heart and soul of hoteliers; we want to do the right thing, we want to treat nature properly and enhance the environment...
+We are much more sensitive now."

-Diedrichs of Green Traveler Guides also lauds the insistence by a growing percentage of corporate meeting planners and travel agents that hotels meet basic eco-friendly standards and offer "green meetings."
+One of the most hopeful travel trends in recent years for Diedrichs of Green Traveler Guides is the insistence by a growing percentage of corporate meeting planners and travel agents that hotels meet basic eco-friendly standards and offer "green meetings."

 "As a result, hoteliers are seeing that going green can give them a marketing edge among business travellers, especially for retreats, meetings, conventions and the like."